tarfin-labs/easy-pdf/README.md

 $pdf->setFont('helvetica', 16);
 ```

-If you want the use default fonts here is the list:
+If you want the use default fonts, here is the list:
 `courier`, `courierB`, `courierBI`, `courierI`, `helvetica`, `helveticaB`, `helveticaBI`, `helveticaI`, `symbol`, `times`, `timesB`, `timesBI`, `timesI`, `zapfdingbats`

-Easy pdf provides basic barcode support like qrcode and raw2 barcode.
+Easy pdf provides barcode and qrcode support.

 ``` php
 // This will add barcode to the pdf with given dimensions.